18.404/6.5400 Fall 2023

 ** Access requires MIT certificates.

 Homework submission instructions.
-Upload a single file with all non-optional problems to Gradescope (will be set up by Thursday 9/14) before the due date.
+Upload a single file with all non-optional problems to Gradescope by the due date.
 Handwritten is ok as long as we can read it easily, otherwise use latex.
 When Gradescope prompts you, mark the pages containing each problem.
-If you upload several files, the last upload overrides all previous uploads, so do not upload individual problems separately.
+If you upload several files, the last upload file replaces all previous files, so upload the complete set.
+Do not upload individual problems separately.

 Late homework submission.
-You may submit any individual non-optional problems after the due date, before 11:59pm the following day, for a 1 point per problem late penalty deduction.
+You may submit any individual problems after the due date, before 11:59pm the following day, for a 1 point per problem late penalty deduction.
 In each pset, you may submit some problems or problem parts on time and others late.
 (The penalty will be 10% of the part's point value.)
-At Noon on the due date, the regular Gradescope assignment will close and a new "late submission" assignment will appear.
-Please upload only those problems you wish to be counted as late.
+At Noon on the due date, the regular Gradescope assignment for non-optional problems will close and a new "late submission" assignment will appear.
+Upload only those non-optional problems you wish to be counted as late, together in a single file.
 You may resubmit problems you submitted previously if you wish to change your answer, but these will be marked late and get the 1 point penalty.
 DO NOT RESUBMIT UNCHANGED PROBLEMS you submitted previously.
-The late submissions will override earlier submissions.
+The late submissions (even if unmarked) will override earlier submissions.
 Note: We cannot accept unexcused (see "Student Support" below) homework after the late submission deadline.

 If you need to communicate with us about the psets (e.g., medical extensions), email the grading team.